-For students interested in forensic anthropology and the forensic sciences, I believe that early engagement in hands-on experiences in real-world settings, including fieldwork, laboratory analysis, and research are the best ways to identify their strengths and shape a path forward.
-To provide this to my students, I work to maintain a complementary system of teaching, research, and casework that is conducive to memorable classroom experiences, professional development, and integrated relationships with local communities.
+I believe that for students interested in forensic science, early engagement in hands-on, real-world experiences through fieldwork, laboratory analysis, research, and internships are the most effective ways for students to identify their strengths and shape their academic career path.
+In academic settings, interconnected systems of teaching, research, and forensic casework are conducive to memorable classroom experiences, integrated relationships with local communities, and professional growth.

-My experiences working with students from elementary school to retirees, researchers, law enforcement, medicolegal professionals and academics from around the world has shaped my approaches for effective teaching to difference audiences.
-Logistically, my role as an instructor is to select appropriate content, organize the information logically, present it in the broader context of the discipline and the world, and assess competency.
+My experience working with students at all academic levels, researchers, law enforcement, medicolegal professionals, and academics from around the world has shaped my approaches for effective teaching to difference audiences.
+Logistically, my role as an instructor is to select appropriate content, organize information logically, present it in the broader context of the discipline and the world, and assess competency.

 In practicality, my most important roles are to inspire interest, make connections, challenge assumptions, and encourage the productive struggle that is required to integrate new knowledge.
 Beyond course content, I want my students to develop the cognitive framework and skills needed to continue learning and critically evaluating information after they leave my classroom.
-In a forensic context, I want my students to be aware of the array of careers where their skills are needed, communicate effectively with law enforcement, medicolegal professionals, academics, and the public, and understand the ethical considerations and challenges that they will face as forensic scientists.
+I also want my students to be aware of careers where their skills are needed, be able to communicate effectively with professionals, academics, and the public, and understand the ethical challenges that they face as forensic scientists.

-The core of my teaching experience consists of courses related to forensic anthropology and the medicolegal system, including forensic anthropology, outdoor scene processing, medicolegal investigation and intro to CSI.
-In these courses, I use many case studies and examples from my own research to reinforce concepts from the readings and discuss the realities of working in the field and laboratory.
-Rather than focusing on memorization, I emphasize higher order skills, such as applying, analyzing, and evaluating, as ways to better remember and understand information.
+My teaching experience consists of forensic science and forensic anthropology courses for current and future forensic anthropologists forensic scientists, investigators, and law enforcement, including Intro to CSI, Forensic Anthropology, Medicolegal Investigation, Outdoor Scene Processing, and Forensic Investigation Research Methods.
+In these courses, I use case studies and research examples from my own work to reinforce concepts from the readings and discuss the realities of working in the field and laboratory.
+Rather than focusing on memorization, I emphasize higher order skills, such as application, analyzation, and evaluation, as ways to better remember and understand information.

-In line with my focus on teaching critical evaluation skills and real-world application of concepts, my courses emphasizes the underlying principles necessary to evaluate and select methods and techniques rather than simply providing a cookbook approach to any particular topic.
-As the forensic sciences continue to expand and develop, an increasing volume of literature is produced every year.
-My students must be able to accurately apply the best methods available today, but also effectively utilize the better methods developed tomorrow.
+In line with my focus on teaching critical evaluation skills and real-world application of concepts, my biological profile methods course that I taught at two institutions emphasized the underlying principles necessary to evaluate and select methods rather than simply providing a cookbook approach to skeletal analysis.
+As forensic discipling continue to produce an increasing volume of literature every year, my students must be able to accurately apply the best methods available today, but also effectively utilize the better methods developed tomorrow.
 Teaching workshops and short courses, attending professional conferences, cultivating professional networks, reviewing articles, and conducting research allows me to constantly integrate new concepts and techniques into my courses.